tryekk/audio-visualiser/README.md

 <br><br>
 I decided to use C++ for this project because of the frameworks available to use for creating graphics and for processing digital audio data.
 <br><br>
 C++ is a very flexible language that allows for deep control over system resources and processor behaviour.
-Because of this, it can run faster than most languages of similar ability and allows for a fine level of control that enables efficient execution of complex code – enabling real-time displays for dynamic audio data.
+Because of this, it can run faster than most languages and allows for a fine level of control that enables efficient execution of complex code.
+This enables real-time displays for dynamic audio data.
 <br><br>

 *JUCE audio processing and graphics framework for C++: